What is hair keratin?

 Keratin is the raw material of our hair, accounting for 97% of its final composition.
 Is it a living or a dead organ?
 Is it fragile or infinitely manipulable?
 Its complex structure is not easily tamed...

-Hair formation and keranisation
+Hair formation and keratinisation

 Keratin is produced by keratinocytes, the hair's constituent cells, which are themselves fed by blood from the papilla.
 Located in the matrix at the bottom of the hair follicle, these cells divide into daughter cells throughout the anagen phase of a hair's life cycle.
-The ballet of keratinocytes is incessant, remarkably orchestrated and merciless...
+The ballet of keratinocytes is ceaseless, remarkably orchestrated and merciless...

 As soon as they are formed, the daughter cells split immediately, crowding out the previous ones, causing them to lose their nuclei, die and become rigid, pushing them upwards.
 They then die in turn to make way for the next cells.
-This cell reproduction takes place in record time, the fastest in the body, between 24 and 72 hours.
+This reproduction of cells takes place in record time, the fastest in the body, between 24 and 72 hours.
 Keratin arises from this storage of dead cells, which harden (keratinisation) and move relentlessly up the hair follicle (red arrows) to form the hair surface as we see it.

 From the outset, we can see that we are dealing with a dead material from the moment it was produced by the hair root.
 This death has its corollary: we can manipulate the keratin in our hair at will, without any painful reaction on our part and therefore without any kind of safeguard.
 Which is not to say, without damage to the different layers of keratin that make up the hair structure!